-South Dakota State University upholds integrity as a core value, expressed through individual and collective practice of honesty, transparency, accountability and respect.
-The University promotes the responsible conduct of research and ensures faculty, staff and student compliance with relevant federal and state regulations and guidelines.
+South Dakota State University upholds integrity as a core value, expressed through individual and collective practices of honesty, transparency, accountability, and respect.
+The University promotes the responsible conduct of research and ensures faculty, staff, and student compliance with relevant federal and state regulations and guidelines.

 - Animal subjects – Institutional Animal Care and Use Committee (IACUC)